 Dr. Kate Brayman has extensive experience applying dental veneers that transform the appearance of your smile.
-Contact her practice, Kate Brayman DDS in New York City, to schedule a consultation and learn how veneers can hide chipped and discolored teeth, and make uneven teeth appear perfectly straight.
+Contact her practice, Kate Brayman DDS on Long Island NY 11797, to schedule a consultation and learn about the dental veneers’ cost or how they can hide the chipped and discolored teeth, and make uneven teeth appear perfectly straight.

 Dental veneers are thin covers that are attached to the outside of teeth to hide imperfections.
 Veneers effectively restore the appearance of your smile by closing large gaps between teeth, hiding chipped teeth, and covering discolored enamel.
 They’re also used to “straighten” teeth without making a physical adjustment.
 Instead, veneers cover the crooked and uneven teeth, making them appear naturally straight.

 Dr. Brayman, a well-known cosmetic dentist may recommend veneers to replace worn-down enamel, whether it’s caused by normal wear-and-tear or it has been eroded by acidic foods and drinks.
 After veneers are applied, the root is protected and the porcelain veneer makes teeth naturally stronger.

 The real question is: are you unhappy with your teeth and want them to look better?
 If so, then porcelain veneers might be the perfect solution for you.

 Porcelain veneers offer you a chance to fix just about any aesthetic issue you might have with your teeth.
 Do you have a single off-color tooth surrounded by healthy-looking ones?
 Are your teeth grey or yellow and you just can’t seem to get them white?
 Are they slightly crooked, even after having braces, and you don’t want to try braces again?
 In all of these cases, porcelain veneers can provide the solution you need to feel confident with your smile again.